maidsafe/temp_safe_network/safe-cli/README-symlinks.md

 ```

 In the above example, if the `../` were resolved from the path in the URL alone
-as per whatwg url spec and rust-url implementation, it would result in the final
+as per the WHATWG URL spec and the rust-url implementation, it would result in the final
 path `/hello.txt`, which does not exist in the FileContainer, so the `safe cat`
 command would fail.
 Instead, the resolver first resolves the `/level3` symlink
 to `/level2/level3`, then resolves `../` to `/level2` and finally appends